Having trouble naming your photography business? Let us help!

 Set yourself apart from the crowd.

 Naming your photography business really needs to set you apart from the crowd.
 Think of five words that describe YOU and your photography and see where that takes you.
 What type of client do you plan to serve?
 Would THAT client like or resonate with your name and brand.
 That’s really what will set you apart.
 Remember, this isn’t ALL about you, you also need to appeal to your ideal client.

 Naming your business after yourself.

 As you’ve probably noticed, many photographers name their businesses after themselves.
 Some did it because they saw the trend, and others did it for very specific marketing reasons.
 There IS a reason that this is the more popular choice.
-Let’s break down this option of naming your photography business, more in depth.
+It’s because YOU are your business.
+Let’s break down this option of naming your photography business, more in-depth.

 You are the face of your business.

 There is no separation.
 I can’t tell you how many times I’ve been out at the park with my kids, or at a party and introduce myself to have someone say, “Oh, yea, you’re the photographer I’ve seen online!”
 When you are the name of your business, people don’t have to remember two different names.
 This also lets them get to know YOU, both as a business owner and as an individual.
 We WANT people to know what we do, and this is a pretty great way to achieve that!
 Naming your photography business after yourself adds the benefit of being open to all different genres of photography and will follow you wherever you go (which I suppose can be a good and bad thing…so keep it professional)!

 It helps your friends spread the word!

 The thing is, your friends KNOW who you are and know your name.
 Duh!
 It makes it FAR easier for them to casually mention you in conversation.
 Like, “oh, hey, my friend Jenn Adams is a photographer!
 I’ll connect you on FB!”
 There is direct link and it’s just easier for people to refer you!